Nova Scotia Nature Trust Fundraising Trek Description

 Trek through a land where lakes sparkle like emeralds, where glaciers defy gravity and where wildflowers cover the expansive meadows like a patchwork quilt—Patagonia.

 The journey begins at the southern tip of the Americas in Punta Arenas, Chile, the historic port city where many of the early Antarctic expeditions began.
-Here we will breathe in the cool, salty air coming off the Straits of Magellan, and we will venture out onto the waters to visit Magdalena Island in order to see the penguin colonies of Penguins National Nature Reserve.
+Here we will breathe the cool, salty air coming off the Straits of Magellan.

-Following our time in Punta Arenas, we travel north to Torres del Paine National Park where our adventure truly begins as we set out to complete the entire Torres del Paine Circuit Trek by circumnavigating the iconic Paine Massif.
-We will travel in a counter-clockwise direction around the Massif, beginning on the remote north side before joining the trails of the famous “W Trek”.
+Following our time in Punta Arenas, we travel north to Torres del Paine National Park where our adventure truly begins as we set out to complete famous “W Trek” alongside the iconic Paine Massif.
 Highlights of the circuit are countless, but some notable sights will include the massive Grey Glacier, the John Gardner Pass, the Valley of Silence and French Valley, and the countless towering peaks and turquoise lakes that will continuously surround us.

 Your knowledgeable and passionate guides will keep you safe, comfortable and engaged with your surroundings.
 The natural history and human folklore of Patagonia are sure to delight and captivate the curious mind.